-We had surgery, and the doctor was very confident about the Surgery.
+We had Surgery, and the doctor was very confident about the Surgery.
 He also said that she had to undergo one round of Chemotherapy for six months, and then she would be fine.

-We started her Chemotherapy as even though her PET scan was normal, the senior oncologist advised that we go for one round of Chemotherapy because her age was just 45 then.
+We started her Chemotherapy as even though her PET scan was expected, the senior oncologist advised that we go for one round of Chemotherapy because her age was just 45 then.
 We took the second and third opinions, and all the doctors said the same thing, so we decided to go for Chemotherapy.
 She had side effects like hair loss, but we supported her, and through her strong willpower, she came through bravely.

 Meanwhile, my elder daughter was in her final year, and my younger daughter was giving her 10th board, so I had to go back to Shimla for her exams.
 As it was very difficult for me to travel to Shimla again and again because the treatment was very long, I decided to shift my family to Ahmedabad.

 She again became fine, and her healthy life started again.
-She then made me promise that if the cancer reoccurs again, no matter if it is after ten years or after six months, I would not let her go for allopathic treatment.
+She then made me promise that if the Cancer reoccurs again, no matter if it is after ten years or after six months, I would not let her go for allopathic treatment.
 And I had to promise her because I had seen her suffering for the past three and a half years.

 Life seems to give us more surprises when we think everything is going well.
 In November 2019, she again felt a lump in her stomach.
-We got it confirmed that it was Ovarian Cancer relapse itself.
-I asked my wife what we had to do, but she reminded me of our promise to not go for allopathic treatment.
+We got it confirmed that it was an Ovarian Cancer relapse itself.
+I asked my wife what we had to do, but she reminded me of our promise not to go for allopathic treatment.
 She used to tell me that destiny is there, God has written the number of days in our lives, and we cannot do much with it.
 I could not argue with her on that point, and we left it on destiny.
 The third time, we accepted that we were losing this battle.

 We didn't tell anyone in the house because then everyone would become tense again.
 So it stayed only between us, and we told our children about it after two months.